mwadman/mwadman.github.io/_posts/2018-06-08-OpenStack-Lab-Network-DHCP.markdown

 We could boot our OpenStack servers now and they would be ready to configure themselves using Ansible.
 If we booted our Cumulus switches, they would get an IP address and know where to look for their ZTP script - but wouldn't find any script file at the location http://192.168.11.221/cumulus_ztp.sh.

-In the next post I'll cover the configuration of NGINX to serve this file to the switches so that we can finally boot them fully.
+In the next post, I'll cover the configuration of NGINX to serve this file to the switches so that we can finally boot them fully.

 ## References: